Post-Op Instructions for Tooth Extraction & Bone Grafting – Daytona Beach, FL

 Unless you have a special medical reason for taking aspirin (tell us a week ahead of time if this is the case), do not take aspirin products for 7 days prior thru 7 days after the extraction procedure.
 Aspirin can cause bleeding.

-If you have any questions, call our office today to speak to one of our friendly team members.
+If you have any questions, call our dental office today to speak to one of our friendly team members.